Icinga/icingadb-web/doc/03-Configuration.md

 ## General Configuration

-You can adjust some default values of options users have while interacting with particular dialogs in the UI. (e.g. While acknowledging a problem)
+You can adjust some default values of options users have while interacting with particular dialogs in the UI, e.g. while acknowledging a problem.
 These options can not be adjusted in the UI directly, but have to be set in the configuration file `/etc/icingaweb2/modules/icingadb/config.ini`.